joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/29/us/politics/trump-nicki-minaj-visa.html

 **Robert Saleh takes on Titans' coaching job armed with lessons from Jets tenure**\
-`Despite the turmoil during his time with the Jets, Saleh reflects fondly on his tenure: "I am as lucky as lucky gets."`\
+`Despite the turmoil during his time with the Jets, Saleh reflects fondly on his tenure there: "I am as lucky as lucky gets."`\
 https://nytimes.com/athletic/7008519/2026/01/29/robert-saleh-titans-coach-jets/

 **Trump Weighs New Military Options Against Iran**\